 The groundwater monitoring network targets both the superficial and the Leederville aquifers through shallow and deep groundwater wells across the site.
-There are a total of 25 groundwater wells onsite however during the 2021 monitoring program 12 were sampled in March 2021, 17 in September 2021 and 18 in December 2021, due to the several wells being dry or blocked.
-Three of the leachate ponds were included in the October 2021 Licence update.
+There are a total of 25 groundwater wells onsite however during the 2022 monitoring program 18 were sampled in March 2022; 20 in June 2022; 20 in September 2022 and 20 in December 2022, due to the several wells being dry or blocked.
+The three leachate ponds included in the October 2021 Licence update were monitored.

-Refer to Section 3.4, Table 4, 5 and 6 of the 360 Environmental 2021 Annual Compliance Report
+Refer to Section 3.4, Tables 4 to 7of the 360 Environmental 2022 Annual Compliance Report